-During 'Finding Your Feet' week (which is the first week of Semester 1) Good Start will support new incoming students by helping them to settle into CIT.
-This week the Good Start Ambassadors will launch the Just Ask!
-Help Desks which will encourage new students to get to know what’s available to them as students of CIT.
+During your first week at CIT the Good Start theme will be 'Finding Your Feet' to support you in to settling into CIT.
+This week the Good Start Ambassadors will launch the Just Ask! campaign which will encourage new students to get to know what’s available to them as students of CIT.
 Througout the week all of the Good Start Ambassadors will be on hand around campus to offer advice, directions and to run some fun competitions (with prizes!) so be sure to say 'Hi'.

 The Good Start Ambassadors put together some great advice on 'Finding Your Feet' personally, socially and academically during your first week in CIT below...